5. August 1941

 We retire to the edge of a bush forest where we muster up first.
 We notice that the Russians are moving up.
 They take the chance to expand the encircling ring or eventually break out.
 In the meantime it has become dark.
 Occasionally soldiers are still coming back.
 One of our NCOs lost his orientation at dusk.
 He had encountered a marching column and had addressed the last man without receiving an answer.
 When he looked more closely, he realized that they were Russians.
 Then he struck himself sideways into the darkness.

 The night is cool.
-Shivering, I have wrapped myself in my shelter section and lie between the comrades in a ditch at the edge of the forest.
+Shivering, I have wrapped myself into my tarpaulin and lie between the comrades in a ditch at the edge of the forest.
 Once an alarm arouses us.
 The Russians are coming!
 We scramble up.
 Weapons and devices clatter.
 We listen eagerly to the darkness.
 But everything stays calm and we lay down again.
 But I cannot sleep, it’s too cold.